kukfa/kukfa.github.io/_posts/2017-05-07-ists-15-web-challenges.md

 ![Not happening](/resources/ists15/46.PNG)

 Hmm, it looks like there are some protections in place.
 The application must somehow detect that /etc/passwd isn't an image.
-If we look at the images on the page, all of their file paths begin with the `imdages` directory.
+If we look at the images on the page, all of their file paths begin with the `images` directory.
 Maybe if we start our directory traversal from `images`, we can evade the application's image checks?

 ![Invalid access token](/resources/ists15/47.PNG)